nabeelvalley/docs/src/content/blog-md/2026/26-03/bubbletea-commands.md

 The problem with the above implementation is twofold:

-1. Bad performance - The UI is blocked while the tasks are running, so the counter does not update until after the tasks are run
+1. Bad performance - The UI is blocked while the tasks are running, so the counter doesn't update until after the tasks are run
 2. Sad UX - There isn't a way to update an in-progress task, would be nice to not have to wait

 <details>